IBM/MAX-Named-Entity-Tagger/training/sample_training_data/README.md

 # Sample training data

-This directory contains two small sample training files to quickly test out model training: `train.txt` and `valid.txt`.
+This directory contains two small sample training files in the `data` sub-directory, in order to quickly test out model training: `train.txt` and `valid.txt`.
 For this purpose, the contents of both files are identical.

 The sample data file is taken from the [TensorFlow sequence tagging repo](https://github.com/guillaumegenthial/sequence_tagging/blob/master/data/test.txt) under the [Apache License 2.0](https://github.com/guillaumegenthial/sequence_tagging/blob/master/LICENSE.txt).